ericprud/ShExC-cheat-sheet/README.md

 # ShExC-cheat-sheet
-summary of ShExC syntax and semantics
+A summary of ShExC syntax and semantics